Getting Around San Diego - How to Get Around San Diego for Tourists

 Save on attraction admission

 Consider using a pass for San Diego with Go City® - which includes admission to dozens of the area's most popular attractions - all for one low price.
 See all available San Diego attractions, passes & prices.
-A pass for San Diego will save you on combined admission vs paying at the gate.
+A San Diego pass will save you on combined admission vs paying at the gate.

 Continue reading